 Metabolic Overtraining Syndrome

 More often than not, we hear of many athletes that suffer from the same muscle problem repeatedly during a single season or year after year.
 The main cause for such injury reoccurrences is that health professionals tend to focus on the injured muscle alone.
 Typically, the repeatedly injured muscle is a symptom of a bigger problem.
-For example, a repeated hamstring injury for an athlete that constantly runs at high speeds and stops frequently may not be suffering from a bad hamstring at all, but rather from a problem with the gluteas maximus (glute).
+For example, a repeated hamstring injury for an athlete that constantly runs at high speeds and stops frequently may not be suffering from a bad hamstring at all, but rather from a problem with the Gluteus Maximus (glute).
 It’s very typical of doctors to isolate the problem and not look at the rest of the body or the bigger picture.
 To further this example, the glute is a major component in running, and if that muscle is not functioning properly during a practice or game, the hamstring muscle has to work harder to compensate for the glute.
 The stress placed on the hamstring muscle causes it to “blow out”.
 Following the hamstring injury, the athlete rehabs the hamstring, making the muscle stronger, which causes a muscle imbalance in the body.
-Still not addressing the glute problem, the hamstring continues to be stressed thus causing a reoccurance in injury which then leads to surgery and more rehab.
+Still not addressing the glute problem, the hamstring continues to be stressed thus causing a reoccurrence in injury which then leads to surgery and more rehab.
 The point is that reoccurring injuries are a sign of an underlying stress of a bigger problem.
-And when it comes to professional athletes, these stresses tend to stem from metabolic overtraining syndrome, more simply, overtraining.
+And when it comes to professional athletes, these stresses tend to stem from a metabolic overtraining syndrome, more simply, overtraining.

 Overtraining leads to poor athletic performance, structural injury secondary to muscle imbalance, and metabolic problems leading to fatigue, infection, bone loss, sexual dysfunction, altered mood states and other problems.
 These signs and symptoms not only affect training and competition, but all aspects of a person’s life.